HelenDrug/100-days-of-code/log.md

 ### Day 48: April 16, 2020
 ##### Product Landing Page.
 React
 **Today's Progress**: Tried some cool CSS effects on webshop page Im creating currently :) Did gallery with images which resize and rotate oh hover.
 Continued to watch React tutorial at Pluralsight

+### Day 49: April 17, 2020
+##### JavaScript, React
+**Today's Progress**: Continued to watch React course at Pluralsight.
+Continued to refresh knowledge about Object data structure in JavaScript and worked under web page.